wp-sms/wp-sms/readme.txt

 == Changelog ==
 = v5.8.0 - 11.09.2022 =
-* New: Add WhatsApp Cloud
 * Bugfix: The "Screen Options" on the groups' page has been fixed
-* Feature: Add action wp_sms_log_after_save
+* Feature: Add action `wp_sms_log_after_save`
 * Improvement: A new Export System has been implemented.
 Now you can export the outbox, the inbox, and the subscribers' data.
 * Improvement: New header image for the settings' page
 * Improvement: A Controller Manager is added to have more clear and easy AJAX requests
 * Improvement: Minor & clean-up things
 * Improvement: The quick reply front-end has been redesigned
-* Improvement: Mobile Number validity check has been improve
+* Improvement: Mobile Number validity check has been improved
-* Add: Support incoming messages for the Smsglobal gateway
+* Add: Support incoming messages for the SmsGlobal gateway

 = v5.7.9 - 19.08.2022 =
 * Bugfix: Multiple recipients for the quick reply